Overview

 Source: ODYSSEE

-Legislative Decree n.
+In July 2024, Italy submitted the final update of the NECP with a significant reduction in primary and final energy consumption due to the planned measures: in particular, increase in the rate of renovation of buildings (in line with Directive (EU) 2024/1275) with the electrification of consumption, insulation of dispersing surfaces, and heat pumps as the main heating system.
+Tax incentives will be revised to take into account investment priorities and effectiveness in terms of improvement.
+The Plan estimates overall energy savings over the period 2021-2030 equal to 73.4 Mtoe.
+L.D. n.
 73/2020 transposes the EU directive 2018/2002 on the Energy Efficiency First Principle into the Italian regulatory framework.
-The L.D. indicates the minimum national energy efficiency contribution for 2030 set in the Integrated National Plan for Energy and Climate, updates the figure of the Energy Management Expert, provides incentives for SMEs for the implementation of energy management systems ISO 50001 and for energy audits every two years until 2030, starts the new Conto Termico by 30 June 2021, extends to 2030 the National Energy Efficiency Fund and Programme for the Energy Renovation of the buildings of the Central Public Administration (PREPAC).
-Ministerial Decree of 10 August 2022 allocated 2 billion euros for the Fund for development and cohesion (FSC 2021-2027) to finance investments to help decrease direct GHG emissions through electrification, the use of renewable hydrogen instead of fossil fuels, and the reduction of energy consumption.
-The investments are divided for 80% in Southern Italy and 20% in the Centre and North of Italy.
-Relative to the obligation by art.
-8 of UE Directive 2023/1791, in 2022 the reduction in final consumption was 2.5 Mtoe, equal to 93.4% of the related intermediate target reported in the INECP.
+The L.D. provides incentives for SMEs for the implementation of energy management systems ISO 50001 and for energy audits every two years until 2030, extends to 2030 the National Energy Efficiency Fund and Programme for the Energy Renovation of the buildings of the Central Public Administration (PREPAC).
+Ministerial Decree 10 August 2022 allocated 2 billion euros for the Fund for development and cohesion (FSC 2021-2027) to finance investments to help decrease direct GHG emissions through electrification, the use of renewable hydrogen instead of fossil fuels, and the reduction of energy consumption.

 Table 1: Sample of cross-cutting measures